Tongpang Ozüküm: Career

-Ozukum first became an MLA winning the 2018 Nagaland Legislative Assembly election as an independent candidate from Angetyongpang Assembly constituency.
-He polled 4,607 and defeated his nearest rival, Alemtemshi Jamir of NDPP, by a margin of 450 votes.
-In 2023, he joined Nationalist Democratic Progressive Party and retained the seat in the 2023 Nagaland Legislative Assembly election representing NDPP.
+Ozukum first became an MLA winning the 2018 Nagaland Legislative Assembly election as an independent candidate from the Angetyongpang Assembly constituency.
+He polled 4,607 and defeated his nearest rival, Alemtemshi Jamir of the NDPP, by a margin of 450 votes.
+In 2023, he joined the Nationalist Democratic Progressive Party and retained the seat in the 2023 Nagaland Legislative Assembly election representing the NDPP.
 In 2023, he polled 8,046 votes and defeated his nearest rival, K. Wati, an independent candidate, by a margin of 2,220 votes.